DrewML/bundlegento/docs/CONFIG.md

 ## Overriding Configuration Search

-If you'd prefer to keep use a different name for your configuration file, or skip searching of the filesystem, you can pass in an absolute path:
+If you'd prefer to use a different name for your configuration file, or skip searching of the filesystem, you can pass in an absolute path:

 ```sh
 bundlegento --config /Users/me/mystore/mybundlegentoconfig.json